Friday, October 12, 2012

 Cupid's Verdict:

-An advance copy was provided by the publisher at no cost via Netgalley
+A copy was provided by the publisher at no cost via Netgalley

 6 comments: